 - Prime and paint.

-The spot where we have the opening isn’t ideal, but it’s the best spot that was available to us.
-Also, as you can see, we had to do some fancy trim work on our pantry to make it fit into the attic opening.
-You, of course, won’t have to do that unless you have a similar set-up.
+The spot where we have the opening isn't ideal, but it's the best spot that was available to us.
+Also, as you can see that we had to do some fancy trim work on our pantry to make it fit into the attic opening.
+You, of course, won't have to do that unless you have a similar set-up.

 Creating the attic access cover and attic access were both easy.
 Definitely something that you can tackle yourselves.
-We’ve been wondering how much airflow is lost to not insulating the attic access door, but honestly, we’ve felt it a few times and I’m not sure we are losing a lot.
+We've been wondering how much airflow is lost to not insulating the attic access door but, honestly, we've felt it a few times and I'm not sure we are losing a lot.
 I guess the easy thing to do, to insulate the panel, would be to place some insulation right on top of the panel door.
 We could still do that, I suppose!

 Let me know if you have any questions or are making your own attic access panel!
 I’d love to see.